RespiteFromReality/GameDemo-GDScript/README.md

 The Chickensoft Game Demo — a fully tested, third-person 3D game built with Godot and C#. _Now with [saving and loading][save-load], including full game state preservation!_

+> [!WARNING]
+> This is a fork of Chickensofts Game Demo, being rewritten to GDScript.
+> The repository is being ported and is currently not ready for use!

 > [!IMPORTANT]
 > Be sure to run [`git lfs pull`][lfs] to resolve the binary files.